thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

 - "token_response" are serialized TokenResponse, in network byte order, as defined by their token type.
+A size 0 indicates that the Issuer failed or refused to issue the associated TokenRequest.

 - "token_responses" are serialised InnerTokenResponses.
 The number of token_responses, as a 2-octet integer, is prepended to the serialized InnerTokenResponses This matches the number of incoming token_requests.
-In addition, the 2-octet integer length of each InnerTokenResponse is prepended to the serialized InnerTokenResponses.
-A size 0 indicates that the Issuer failed or refused to issue the i-th TokenRequest.

 The Issuer generates an HTTP response with status code 200 whose content consists of TokenResponse, with the content type set as